hacs/documentation/documentation/developer/documentation.md

 There are two ways of contributing to the documentation:

-- Using the "Edit this page" link at the bottom of every page.
+- 1)Using  "Edit this page" link at the bottom of every page.
-- Locally changing (devcontainer)
+-2) Locally changing (devcontainer).

 _All changes to the documentation should go against the `master` branch._
 The repository for the documentation is hosted @ https://github.com/hacs/documentation

 ### Edit this page

-When you see something that needs changing when you browse the documentation, scroll down to the bottom of the page you are looking at, and click the "Edit this page" link.
+When you see something that needs changing when you browse the documentation, scroll down to the bottom of the page you are looking at, and click the "Edit this page" link.By this you will be able to contribute to this page ,which in turn makes you as a open source contributor.

 ![edit](/img/edit_this.png)